How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 The spinning wheel will find the center as you press your thumbs into the clay.

-When you start to feel friction slowly remove your hands from the wheel or slow the wheel down.
-Then dip your hands in water and continue to open your clay by placing your anchor hand on the side of the clay to prevent the clay from going off center and continue to press down in the center with your index and middle fingers.
+When you start to feel friction, slowly remove your hands from the wheel or slow the wheel down.
+Then dip your hands in water and continue opening your clay by placing your anchor hand on the side to prevent it from going off center, and press down in the center with your index and middle fingers.

 Check The Thinkness of The Clay: